PhyuAye/hello-world/README.md

 # hello-world
-Learning GitHub with hello-world
-This  is our first project on Github.
-We are contiunig with tutorial./
+learning GitHub with hello-world this  is our first project on Github. we are contiunig with tutorial./